sovrynn/ecdo/3-FORECASTING/README.md

 The concept of a *W-shaped event*, as we have seen some potential evidence of, makes me wonder if we aren't at least 5 years to a few decades out from the actual flip.
 The caveat being, of course, that the leadup will bring an *intense aridification* probably involving *extreme heat*.

+## Best forecast date - 2030

+There are a host of solar, planetary, and cosmic alignments in 2030.
+See `date-and-triggers`.

 ## Citations

 1. [Craig Stone](https://nobulart.com) (Intro image as well)